Skip to main content

 Configuration

-The Flex recipe creates a starter config.
-Update it with your API key and enable profiling:
+Create a starter config with your API key and enable profiling:

 # config/packages/perfbase.yaml